Queensland University of Technology Brisbane Australia Skip bannerSkip to content A university for the real world - Manual of Policies and Procedures

 QUT is required to establish and record all financial transactions so that any liabilities are recorded and the financial statements correctly reflect current expenditure and future expenditure commitments.

 Liabilities are the claims held against an organisation or individual's assets.
-Liabilities may constitute goods or services received and for which later payment is due, or expenditure commitments relating to personnel such as long service leave, accrued annual leave etc.
+Liabilities may constitute goods or services received and for which later payment is due, or expenditure commitments relating to employees such as long service leave, accrued annual leave etc.

-• liabilities are not incurred without proper authority;
+• liabilities are not incurred without proper authority

-• liabilities are promptly identified, assessed and recorded; and
+• liabilities are promptly identified, assessed and recorded, and

 • appropriate authorisation and payment procedures apply when liabilities are settled by payment of money.